WDI-SEA/python-challenges/readme.md

 Your result is 9
 ```

-Bonus: tell the user if the operation they entered isn't one of the valid choices.
+**Bonus**: tell the user if the operation they entered isn't one of the valid choices.

 ### Challenge 2 - Reverse a string